 Approved game management practices, as recommended by the State of New Jersey Department of Environmental Protection, Division of Fish, Game and Wildlife;

 Hazard trees may be removed with no fee or replacement requirement.

+Trees removed as part of an ongoing active agricultural use needed to support and maintain the agriculture activities.

+Agriculture/Farmland is exempt.

+Trees grown for timbering activities.

 SECTION V. Enforcement:

-This ordinance shall be enforced by the [Police Department and/or other Municipal Officials of insert name of municipality] during the course of ordinary enforcement duties.
+This ordinance shall be enforced by the Honor System.
+Oldmans Township will notify property owners of the Tree Ordinance and provide the property owners with the tree replacement policy.
+Oldmans Township Public Works will conduct spot checks to review exemptions and compliance with the Tree Ordinance.

 SECTION VI.
 Violations and Penalties:

-Any person(s) who is found to be in violation of the provisions of this ordinance shall be subject to a fine of $ [amount per tree to be established by municipality but shall not be less than the amount of the required replacement tree(s) and cost of planting] [Municipalities may require the planting of additional trees in lieu of a fine].
+Any person(s) who is found to be in violation of the provisions of this ordinance shall be subject to a warning/summons, community service or fine of $500.00 as such court in its discretion may impose per tree, of the cost of planting the required replacement tree if same is determined to be a greater amount.
+The planting of additional trees may be permitted in lieu of a fine at the discretion of the Zoning Official.
+The removal of a tree of significance is not subject to a fine limit.

 SECTION VIII.
 Severability: